pielstroem/statistics_for_humanists/_posts/2021-07-09-Summarizing.md

 > female: 8
 > male: 2

 The type of data or **level of measurement** as it is usually called in text books is a concept closely related to the *data types* distinguished in programming languages.
-In `Python` for example, the first set could be handled as a `list` of `integer`s, the second as a `list` of `strings`s.
+In `Python` for example, the first set could be handled as a `list` of `integer`, the second as a `list` of `strings`.

 The majority of statistics text books agrees on categorizing data sets according to a system of three levels of measurement.